Thai PM says 4G auction funds will be spent on infrastructure, farmers

-BANGKOK Thailand's prime minister said on Thursday that $2.26 billion (1 billion pounds) raised from a 4G mobile license auction would be used to fund infrastructure projects and to help low-income people, including farmers.
+BANGKOK Nov 26 Thailand's prime minister said on Thursday that $2.26 billion raised from a 4G mobile license auction would be used to fund infrastructure projects and to help low-income people, including farmers.

 Thailand's leading mobile operators Advance Info Service Pcl and True Corp won the auction for fourth generation mobile frequency licenses on Nov.
 12, which was held by the National Broadcasting and Telecommunications Commission.
 ID:L3N1371QO]